BetonQuest/BetonQuest/docs/Documentation/Features/Conversations.md

     e.g. guards attacking the player if he tries to run).
 You can leave this option out if you don't need any final actions.
 7. `conversationIO` optionally set the conversation style for this conversation.
-Multiple styles can be provided in acomma-separated list with the first valid one used.
+Multiple styles can be provided in a comma-separated list with the first valid one used.
 It's better to set this as a global config setting in "_config.yml_".
 8. `interceptor` optionally set a chat interceptor for this conversation.
 Multiple interceptors can be provided in a comma-separated list with the first valid one used.
 It's better to set this as a global config setting in